ttttcrngyblflpp/tf2config/README.md

 able to use WASD, as long as you can find at least 4 buttons that you can press with your pinky.
 You define the buttons that you press with the pinky in `autoexec.cfg`.
-Define `a0` to be the most reachable pinky key (which is almost certainly A for ESDF users and Control (I mean Capslock) for WASD users), `a1` to be the next most reachable, etc.
+Define `a0` to be the most reachable pinky key (which is almost certainly A for ESDF users and Control (I mean Capslock) for WASD users), `a1` to be the next most reachable, etc. `t[0-3]` should be defined to be buttons that you press with your thumb.
+This would normally be `space` and `alt`, but may also be any of `[ZXCV]`, especially if you shift WASD up one row so that your thumb is able to hit the bottom row of keys fairly naturally.

 Note that I've only bound two actions to keys pressed by the thumb: crouch and showing the scoreboard.
 The fewer players there are, the more important the scoreboard is to track who's alive,